 The idea came to us after reading this article on Huffington Post.
 And it made total sense!

-For our breakfast salad, we chose cabbage and shredded carrots (both full of fiber and antioxidans).
+For our breakfast salad, we chose cabbage and shredded carrots (both full of fiber and antioxidants).
 Our protein of choice?
 Edamame.
-Our fruit, pomegranate (another nutritional powerhouse), and for our dressing, a super flavorful combo of orange juice, peanut butter and a touch of ginger.
+Our fruit, pomegranate (another nutritional powerhouse), and for our dressing, a super flavorful combo of orange juice, peanut butter, and a touch of ginger.

 You can get creative and make your own using your favorite ingredients.
 All you need for a nutrient pack, killer salad is: